rtr-nettest/open-rmbt-udp-ping/README.md

 *This code is not ready for production use*.

-A Python implementation of a UDP-based ping client and server with systemd integration.
+A Rust implementation of a UDP-based Ping server with a Python client implementation.
 The default server UDP port is 444.

+## Server Features
+- Batch processing
+- Multi-Threaded
+- Supports CPU-pinning
+- Authentication using sha256 HMAC

-## Features
+## Client Features
 - Client with precise timing
-- Server with validation and logging
-- Systemd service integration
+- Authentication using sha256 HMAC

 ## Installation